-Learning the core subjects is an important factor of school’s life.
+Learning the core subjects is elementary to any school.
 Throughout history, there are several views on education and how students learn.
-AISS believes in a holistic approach wherein we believe that it is important to develop all that makes us a good humans being beyond teaching only the subjects we offer.
+AISS believes in a holistic approach, on top of the core subjects, wherein we believe that it is important to develop all areas that prepare students to be future-proof and future-ready.

-Here we present the ‘Target Areas of Development’ that is equally important.
+Here we present the ‘Target Areas of Development’ that will lead the students in that direction.

 The Head represents: